flyteorg/flyte/rsts/user/features/single_task_execution.rst

 Monitoring single task executions in the Flyte console
 ======================================================

-Single task executions don't have yet have native support in the Flyte console but they're accessible using the same URLs as ordinary workflow executions.
+Single task executions don't yet have native support in the Flyte console but they're accessible using the same URLs as ordinary workflow executions.

-For example, for a console hosted example.com you can visit example.com/console/projects/<my_project>/domains/<my_domain>/executions/<execution_name> to track the progress of your execution.
+For example, for a console hosted example.com you can visit ``example.com/console/projects/<my_project>/domains/<my_domain>/executions/<execution_name>`` to track the progress of your execution.
 Log links and status changes will be available as your execution progresses.